Skip to content

 • con, a DuckDB connection.
 If None, the widget will create a connection to an in-memory database.

-• data, a dictionary of DataFrames that should be added to the database connection.
+• data, a dictionary of data frames that should be added to the database connection.
 The keys of the dictionary are the table names.

 A widget has a spec traitlet that can be used to set the Mosaic specification.
 A widget automatically updates when the specification changes.
 A widget also has a params traitlet, which updates automatically with params in the widget.
-The params are a dictionary from parameter name to the current value of the parameter and the predictate which can be used as the WHERE clause in a SQL query.
+The params are a dictionary from parameter name to the current value of the parameter and the predicate which can be used as the WHERE clause in a SQL query.

 Example